The Skills Required for the COMPASS Reading Test

 - Reasoning Questions- The questions that require critical understanding and making inferences.

 - Vocabulary Questions- The questions that require the meaning of unfamiliar or difficult vocabulary used in the passage.

-In the new format of the COMPASS Reading test, students can see and read the passage on one side of the screen and at the same time, the questions along with the answer choices are shown on the other side of the screen.
+In the new format of the Placement test, students can see and read the passage on one side of the screen and at the same time, the questions along with the answer choices are shown on the other side of the screen.